asif4014/quiz-app/README.md

 How to run??

 Clone this repo or doownload it.
 Then go to the project folder and write npm install command.
-This is download all the node modules file which are required to run this project.
+This command will download all the node modules file which are required to run this project.